 But don’t worry.
 You’re not out of business so easily.
 All you have to do is rotate the shank back into position, replace the shear bolt, and you’re ready to get back to work.

-Frontier has nearly 600 implements that are available only from your John Deere dealer, the place to go for advice and equipment.
+Frontier has more than 400 implements and attachments that are available only from your John Deere dealer, the place to go for advice and equipment.

 So remember, for implements that help turn your tractor into the workhorse it was built to be, think Frontier and your John Deere dealer.